Toby McChesney, SPA/BA ’02, a member of the 1893 Society, has always understood the importance of supporting his alma mater.

-As a student, Toby was involved with Amnesty International, Habitat for Humanity, and the GLBT office.
+As a student, Toby was involved with Amnesty International, Habitat for Humanity, and LGBTQ programs.
 He served as an AU Ambassador and ran the program for two years, overseeing 125 student volunteers.
-It was his love of giving campus tours that helped him realize he would have a career in Admissions.
+It was his love of giving campus tours that helped him realize he would have a career in admissions.

 From Tour Guide to Assistant Dean of Graduate Recruiting and Student Services

-After graduating, Toby was offered a job in Admissions at AU, were he worked to promote the university to prospective students.
+After graduating, Toby was offered a job in admissions at AU, were he promoted the university to prospective students.
 He found it natural to share how AU helped shape his life to soon-to-be freshman students.
-After fours years in the Office of Admissions, McChesney accepted a position as associate director of Executive MBA Admissions at Emory University, in Atlanta.
-Currently he serves as assistant dean of graduate recruiting and student services for the Professional MBA Program at Georgia State University.
-In his new role, he oversees all admissions events, marketing and recruitment efforts, student services, and admissions decisions for the program.
-He has completed his Master’s degree in Higher Education Administration and is working to finish his PhD in Higher Educational Leadership.
+After four years in the Office of Admissions, McChesney accepted a position as associate director of executive MBA admissions at Emory University in Atlanta.
+Currently he serves as assistant dean of the graduate recruiting and student services department at Georgia State University’s J. Mack Robinson College of Business.
+Toby has a master’s degree in higher education administration and a PhD in higher educational leadership.